ii/coredns/plugin/forward/README.md

   Requests that match none of these names will be passed through.
 * `force_tcp`, use TCP even when the request comes in over UDP.
-* `max_fails` is the number of subsequent failed health checks that are needed before considering a backend to be down.
-If 0, the backend will never be marked as down.
+* `max_fails` is the number of subsequent failed health checks that are needed before considering an upstream to be down.
+If 0, the upstream will never be marked as down.
 Default is 2.
 * `expire` **DURATION**, expire (cached) connections after this time, the default is 10s.
 * `tls` **CERT** **KEY** **CA** define the TLS properties for TLS; if you leave this out the system's configuration will be used.